 St. Jerome's University is home to a vibrant worshipping community which includes students, staff, faculty and community members.
 All are welcome to join us for liturgies.

 We celebrate mass every Sunday in Notre Dame Chapel at 9:30 a.m. and 11:30 a.m. throughout the year.
-Our 7 p.m. student-led liturgy is celebrated from September to April.
+Our 7:00 p.m. student-led liturgy is celebrated from September to April beginning this year on Sunday September 16, 2018.
 All are welcome to attend and participate in our services.

 We are fortunate to have priests from the Congregation of the Resurrection serve as celebrants and mentors for our community.

 These are a great opportunity to celebrate God’s Word and the Eucharist during the week.
-Weekday liturgies take place on Tuesdays from September to April at 12:10 in Notre Dame Chapel.
+Weekday liturgies for the fall 2018 term take place on Wednesdays at 12:30 p.m. in Notre Dame Chapel.